foxlet/macOS-Simple-KVM/README.md

 You'll need a Linux system with `qemu`, `python` and the KVM extensions installed for this project.
 A Mac is **not** required.

 ## Step 1
 Run `jumpstart.sh` to download installation media for macOS (internet required).
-The default installation uses High Sierra, but you can upgrade to Mojave later.
+The default installation uses High Sierra, but you can upgrade to Mojave later.<br>
+This step is unnecessary if you already have a BaseSystem.dmg or BaseSystem.img file.
+If you have a BaseSystem.dmg file, you will to convert it with the dmg2img tool.

 ## Step 2
 Create an empty hard disk using `qemu-img`, changing the name and size to preference: